Bricktech2000/Notes/notes/beta radiation.md

 # Beta Radiation

-_can go through paper but are stopped by a few millimeters of aluminum_
+_can go through paper but stopped by a few millimeters of aluminum_

 **see** [[alpha radiation]], [[gamma radiation]]